 Calculated, reported and stored as required by the SIS Act and Tax legislation.
 Contributed amounts and benefit payments are reported to the ATO as required by legislation and the prescribed format.

-The benefit payment details are reported to the ATO.
-This information is used to record tax deducted from the member’s superannuation benefit.
-Personal account details are collected for the payment of a benefit.
+Your benefit payment details are reported to the ATO.
+This information is used to record tax deducted from your superannuation benefit.
+Your personal account details are collected for the payment of a benefit.
 BUSSQ also has obligations under Australian Government Anti-Money Laundering and Counter-Terrorism Financing provisions and may be required to provide information about your account to AUSTRAC.
 Should this be the case, we are unable, by law, to advise you that this has occurred.

 Tax File Number (TFN)

 Collected and stored in accordance with the Act, Tax File Number Rules 2015 and the Tax legislation.
 This information is reported to the ATO as required by legislation affecting the administration of superannuation funds.
-BUSSQ normally collects this information through member applications and other forms, but may also collect information from a member’s employer, the taxation office or through direct contact with members or from the member’s employer.
-It can also be used to find other superannuation accounts in your name.
+BUSSQ normally collects this information through member applications and other forms, but may also collect information from your employer, the taxation office or through direct contact with you.
+It can also be used to find other superannuation accounts in your name with your consent.

 Evidence of Health

-When assessing a member’s eligibility for insurance cover or in assessing an insurance claim, additional information may be collected from medical practitioners and from current and previous employers.
+When assessing your eligibility for insurance cover or in assessing an insurance claim, additional information may be collected from medical practitioners and from current and previous employers and in some cases your accountant.
 Information collected for insurance purposes will normally only be disclosed to the Fund’s insurer.
-However, where a member may make a total and permanent disablement claim, information might then be disclosed to medical practitioners and other experts nominated by the Fund’s insurer.
-In addition, if there is any dispute about a member’s entitlement, BUSSQ or the administrator or the insurer may disclose information about the member to other advisers (e.g. legal advisers).
+However, where you may make a total and permanent disablement claim, information might then be disclosed to medical practitioners and other experts nominated by the Fund’s insurer or the Fund's Insurance Committee.
+In addition, if there is any dispute about your entitlements, BUSSQ the administrator or the insurer may disclose information about you to other advisers (e.g. legal advisers).

-(This above information is required in order to process each member’s application and administer their benefits.
+(This above information is required in order to process your application and administer your benefits.
 We may not be able to process your application if the information is not provided.
-Over time this information is supplemented with financial and other information necessary to administer the member's account.)
+Over time this information is supplemented with financial and other information necessary to administer your account.)

 Disclosure of information

-A significant number of members of BUSSQ are also members of Building Employees Redundancy Trust (BERT) and Construction Income Protection Queensland (CIPQ).
-BUSSQ may conduct a database matching process with BERT and CIPQ twice yearly to ensure each organisation has the most up-to-date address for people who are members of more than one of them.
+Some members of BUSSQ are also members of Building Employees Redundancy Trust (BERT) and Construction Income Protection Queensland (CIPQ).
+BUSSQ may conduct a database matching process with BERT and CIPQ periodically to ensure each organisation has the most up-to-date address for people who are members of more than one of them.
 Where the database search shows a different address for the same person, each organisation adopts the most recent address.
-The database matching process means that each member’s address on BUSSQ’s records is disclosed to BERT or CIPQ.
-In certain circumstances we may pass your information to our sponsoring organisation Mates in Construction.
-If you do not want BUSSQ to provide such information to BERT, CIPQ or MIC please request that you do not want such information to be disclosed by contacting BUSSQ on 1800 MY BUSSQ (1800 692 877), or email our privacy officer.
+The database matching process means that address information is disclosed to BERT or CIPQ.
+In certain circumstances we may pass your information to our sponsoring organisation Mates in Construction (MIC).
+If you do not want BUSSQ to provide such information to BERT, CIPQ, MIC or any other party then you should request that such information not be disclosed by contacting BUSSQ on 1800 MY BUSSQ (1800 692 877), or email our privacy officer.

 If you increase your insurance or have a claim, our insurers may disclose information to recipients (including service providers and related companies) which are located outside Australia and/or not established in or do not carry on business in Australia e.g. The Philippines, China, India, Fiji and New Zealand.
-For further information please refer to the ANZ Privacy Statement located on our website.
+For further information please refer to the ANZ Privacy Statement.

 In certain instances, BUSSQ may provide personal information to mail houses, auditors, lawyers, market research firms and other consultants.